near/near-cli-rs/docs/GUIDE.en.md

 </a>
 </details>

-##### unstake-all - Unstaking all staked balance from the inner account of the predecessor
+##### unstake-all - Unstake all delegated NEAR tokens from a avalidator's staking pool

 To unstake the entire bet from a delegated validator, you must enter in the terminal command line:
 ```txt